Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Related Work

 \section{Related Work}

 Spectral methods use the eigenvalues and eigenvectors of a graph's Laplacian matrix to construct a PE.
 Informally, a graph's Laplacian matrix can be thought to measure the ``smoothness'' of functions defined on the graph, and its eigenvectors happen to be the smoothest functions.
-Each eigenvector can then be interpreted as descriptors of how information propagates through the graph.
+The eigenvectors can then be interpreted as descriptors of how information propagates through the graph.
 For example, Laplacian eigenvectors can be used for graph clustering \citep{fiedler, Shi2000}, modeling heat diffusion \citep{coifman-diffusion}, and solving the max-flow/min-cut problem \citep{chung-spectral}.
 Given these traits, deriving a PE based on the eigenvalues and eigenvectors of the graph Laplacian is well-motivated.

-\citet{dwivedi-gtn} draw on ideas from \citet{belkin-niyogi-lape} and use the smallest $k$ eigenvectors of the graph Laplacian according to their associated eigenvalues as PEs. \citet{dwivedi-benchmarking} also claim that these eigenvectors are a generalization of the original Transformer's sinusoidal encodings, which we show to be false in \cref{section:experiments}. \citet{kreuzer-san} take a more comprehensive approach, employing an attention-based method to produce a PE informed by potentially the entire spectrum of the graph Laplacian.
+\citet{dwivedi-gtn} draw on ideas from \citet{belkin-niyogi-lape} and use the smallest $k$ eigenvectors of the graph Laplacian according to their associated eigenvalues as PEs. \citet{dwivedi-benchmarking} also claim that these eigenvectors are a generalization of the original Transformer's sinusoidal encodings.
+We test the effectiveness of these eigenvectors as PEs in an MT context in \cref{section:experiments}. \citet{kreuzer-san} take a more comprehensive approach, employing an attention-based method to produce a PE informed by potentially the entire spectrum of the graph Laplacian.
 However, save for augmentations by \citet{zhang-magnet}, these methods restrict the graph transformer to operating on undirected graphs.
 This is to ensure that each graph's Laplacian matrix is symmetric and therefore has real eigenvalues.